Eventual-Inc/Daft/CONTRIBUTING.md

 1. `pytest tests/benchmarks/[test_file.py] --benchmark-only`: Run all benchmarks in a file
 2. `pytest tests/benchmarks/[test_file.py] -k [test_name] --benchmark-only`: Run a specific benchmark in a file

+More information about writing and using benchmarks can be found on the [pytest-benchmark docs](https://pytest-benchmark.readthedocs.io/en/latest/).